 Founders Park, Carmel

-We have two words for you: sand box!
+We have two words for you: sandbox!
 That’s right, bring your scoops and buckets and let your kiddo dig right on in.
-In addition, there are swings and a toddler play area and walking trails to explore at Founders Park in Carmel.
+Founders Park in Carmel also offers swings, a toddler play area, and walking trails to explore.

 Holliday Park, Indianapolis